-So far in FY 2017-18, excellent progress was made toward meeting and exceeding the target number of county funded housing units developed and occupied.
+So far in FY 2017-18, excellent progress was made toward meeting and exceeding the target number of County- funded housing units developed and occupied.
 There are two affordable housing projects currently under development, Colma Veterans Apartments, expected to be completed in May, and Bay Meadows family apartments in San Mateo with a combined 134 new housing units.
 The Rotary Miller Senior Apartments in South San Francisco was recently completed, and their 91 units are currently being leased up.
 One project was completed early in the fiscal year, Serenity Sr. Apartment (formally known as University Ave.
 Sr. Housing) with 41 new units.
 In FY 2016-17, five projects were completed providing 240 new housing units, including: Alma Point (Foster City), Sweeney Lane (Daly City), St. Leo’s (North Fair Oaks), Sequoia Belle Haven (Menlo Park), and Family Crossroads (rehab, Daly City).

 HCD lends money on a long-term basis for affordable housing development.
 Due to the scarcity of funding, HCD looks to create the maximum number of units possible for every local (county) dollar invested.
 Twenty new units per $1 million invested creates housing for a maximum of $50,000 per unit of local investment.

 HCD continues to work with Supervisor Horsley’s staff in the implementation of an Agricultural Workforce Housing Program funded with Measure K. The program identifies opportunities to rehabilitate or create housing for agricultural workers.
 The program included a needs assessment and best practices review (completed in the last couple of years), along with housing development and rehabilitation activities.
-Through the first half of FY 2017-18 two units were completed and two units were under construction.
-An additional 4 units were in the application process.
+A total of six units were completed in FY 2017-18 two units were completed and two units were under construction.
+An additional four units were in the application process.

 HCD continues to provide technical assistance to countywide housing initiatives: